Australian PM says searchers confident of position of MH370's black boxes

 At the same time, however, the head of the agency coordinating the search said that the latest "ping" signal, which was captured by a listening device buoy on Thursday, was not related to the plane.

-"We are confident that we know the position of the black box flight recorder to within some kilometers (miles)," Abbott said in a speech in the Chinese commercial capital Shanghai.
+"We are confident that we know the position of the black box flight recorder to within some kilometres (miles)," Abbott said in a speech in the Chinese commercial capital Shanghai.

 The mystery of Malaysia Airlines Flight MH370, which disappeared more than a month ago, has sparked the most expensive search and rescue operation in aviation history.